 Key workers, those who work within the public sector and are vital to the communicator, are priority for a housing association home.
 These include teachers, nurses, care workers and police among others.

 There are many schemes set up to help key workers get a property, particularly in London.
-Go to Share to Buy for further information about getting your first property in London.
+Go to Homes for Londoners for further information about getting your first property in London.

 People on low income

 If you are on a low income (usually meaning 60% or less of the average British household income) you will be given priority.
 If you have dependents, children, or are expecting a child, you will be given preference.
 For a guide as to how many points your household might be given, click here.

 If you are considered elderly then you too are considered a priority.

 If you’re aged 55 or over, you can get also help from a scheme called ‘Older People’s Shared Ownership’.
 This works in the same way as a shared ownership scheme (see below), but you can only buy up to 75% of your home.
 Once you own 75% though, you won’t have to pay rent on the remaining share.